pporn/Nord-Kitty/README.md

-# Nord Thmeme for Kitty
+# Nord Theme for Kitty